Measuring your open source program's successEdit this guide on GitHub

 Facebook’s open source office frequently runs queries in the database and picks the top five projects with the most open PRs.
 They pinpoint a few issues and then take the opportunity to open up a dialogue with the project’s maintainers.
 They ask them a couple of questions to get to the root of the issue and see what might help solve the problem.
 More often than not, it’s simply a matter of refocusing their attention and reminding them that it’s important to keep the community happy.
 But occasionally, digging into the numbers points to deeper problems with a project.
 A lot of open PRs, or old PRs, could mean that only one or two people are maintaining the project – a potential red flag.

 Number of issues submitted (and length of time they remain open)

 Users who do not have the time, permission, or ability to submit a pull request, but encounter problems with your code can submit their bugs and feature requests as an issue.
 The number of issues, and how they are addressed, can indicate your projects’ levels of user adoption as well as how responsive maintainers are to user needs.

-This number depends, of course on how issues are tracked.
-For a project that’s only using GitHub to track bugs, issues are probably going to stay open for a much shorter time than a project that’s using GitHub for issues that includes feature requests.
-These considerations drag down, or drag up, the issue age.
+This number depends, of course, on how issues are tracked.
+For a project that’s only using GitHub to track bugs, issues are probably going to stay open for a much shorter time than a project that’s using GitHub for issues that include feature requests.
+These considerations drag down or drag up the issues’ age.